anyfiddle/sysbox-pods-preview/README.md

 feature.
 Once the feature is released, this repo will cease to exist and the documentation and other artifacts will be moved to the [Sysbox](https://github.com/nestybox/sysbox) repo.
-We would appreciate if you refer to Sysbox repo for any issue you that run into (or any github star that you may be willing to throw at us -- always welcome).**
+We would appreciate if you refer to Sysbox repo for any github star that you may be willing to throw at us -- always welcome!).**

 ***